-Thermal imaging uses heat-sensitive cameras to detect subtle differences in temperature.
+Thermal imaging (also known as Infrared Thermography) uses heat-sensitive cameras to detect subtle differences in temperature.
 These cameras can detect temperature differences of less than 1ºC.

 Any object with a temperature above absolute zero (-273.15ºC) emits infrared radiation.
 The higher the temperature of the object, the greater the intensity of infrared radiation.

 Infrared technology is designed to detect the intensity of radiation given off by an object.
 Once detected, a thermal camera creates an image of the object – based on the radiation it emits.
 This image is rendered using artificial colours, turning invisible radiation into a visible image.